luffyscreen/web-kiosk/README.md

 3. **Screen Rotation**: Display rotation angle (0°, 90°, 180°, 270°)

 ### Accessing Settings
-- **Mobile/Touch Devices**: Tap 5 times within 2 seconds anywhere on the screen
+- **Mobile/Touch Devices**: Tap 5 times in the bottom-left corner of the screen within 2 seconds
 - **Android TV**: Use the center button on the remote 5 times within 2 seconds

 ## Application Lifecycle